 It may be surprising to you, but then baking soda is actually all you need.
 Professional carpet cleaners know that baking soda is a gentle and harmless abrasive that is capable of sanitising all types of surfaces without causing any damage, not even a scratch.
 To experience the cleaning magic of baking soda, evenly sprinkle soda all over the entire surface of your carpet.
 Let it rest for at least 12 hours or even more if you're willing to wait.
 Thereafter, use a vacuum cleaner to clean it carefully.
 At the end of the day, the result is an odourless, stain-free carpet that brings a happy smile on your face.
 You would be wondering why you haven't tried this method before now!
 For best results against bad odours, cautiously sprinkle your carpet with your favourite perfume oils.

 Would You Rather A Professional Carpet Cleaning Agency Instead Of DIY Methods?

 Indubitably, it takes great effort to maintain the integrity of quality and expensive carpet.
 Only an individual with diligence and patience can execute this important task.
 Do you feel you don't have the luxury of time for DIY carpet cleaning methods?
 Not to worry.

-Our professional carpet cleaners are available for you 24/7 all year round.
+Our professional carpet cleaners are available for you 7 days a week all year round.
 In addition to some of these DIY carpet cleaning techniques, we utilise more advanced and quality carpet cleaning solutions.
 We can't divulge all our incredible carpet cleaning secrets here; they are sure to deliver remarkable results that will bring you back to us over and over again.
 What are you waiting for?
-Contact us right away for carpet cleaning in London!
+Visit here and book your carpet cleaner online.